dynatrace-oss-contrib/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 All configurations are optional, but if an `endpoint` other than the OneAgent metric ingestion endpoint is specified then an `api_token` is required.
 To see all available options, see [Advanced Configuration](#advanced-configuration) below.

-> When using this exporter, it is RECOMMENDED to configure your SDKs to export DELTA metrics.
+> When using this exporter, it is strongly RECOMMENDED to configure your SDKs to export metrics
-> When receiving CUMULATIVE metrics, this exporter will perform CUMULATIVE to DELTA conversions.
+> with DELTA temporality.
+When receiving metrics with CUMULATIVE temporality, this exporter
-> In a multiple-instance deployment of the OpenTelemetry Collector this conversion will produce
+> will perform CUMULATIVE to DELTA conversion.
+In a multiple-instance deployment of the
-> inconsistent data.
+> OpenTelemetry Collector, this conversion can produce inconsistent data.

 ### Running alongside Dynatrace OneAgent (preferred)